essa-software/EssaDB/docs/CodeStructure.md

 ## `gui`

-Code for the EssaDB GUI - MS Access-like graphical frontend for EssaDB.
+Code for the EssaDB GUI - simple graphical frontend for EssaDB.

 ## `repl`